 Multiple copies of an event can exist in the system.
 This occurs due to multiple gateways existing between units and also due to events taking multiple routes to the reach destinations in response to failure suspicions.
-Events need to be duplicate detected because for any event e which is a duplicate event the path taken by the event as dictated by ERP is exactly the same as that taken by the event e which was previously received.
+Events need to be duplicate detected because for any event e that is a duplicate event, the path taken by the event as dictated by ERP is exactly the same as that taken by the event e which was previously received.
 In section 3.1.2 we discussed the generation of unique identifiers for events.
 This scheme of unique ID generation provides us with information pertaining to unrelated events (events issued by different clients) and in the case of related events (events issued by the same client) the order of their occurrence.
 In our scheme of duplicate event detection we use this unique ID generation as the basis for our duplicate event detection scheme.

-Figure 4.6.1: Duplicate detection of events
+Figure 4.9: Duplicate detection of events

-Our unique ID generation scheme allows us to determine which of two related events e and e' was issued earlier.
-If the last event received at a node is e if the node receives a related event e' our duplicate detection scheme works as follows -
+Our unique ID generation scheme allows us to determine which of the two related events e and e' was issued earlier.
+If the last event received at a node is e and if the node receives a related event e', then our duplicate detection scheme works as follows -

-• If e' > e then e' was not received earlier else it was and is duplicate detected.
+• If e' > e then e' was not received earlier, else it was and it is duplicate detected.
+The > relation between two related events is based on the timestamp and the sequence number that is associated with the two events.

-Consider the case in Fig 4.6.1.(a) at nodes A and B events e_1 , e_2 , e_3 , e_4 and e_5 are all events issued by the same client.
+Consider the case in figure 4.9.(a), at nodes A and B events e_1, e_2, e_3, e_4 and e_5 are all events issued by the same client.
 Node C maintains the last event that was received.
 The links we assume in the system are unreliable and unordered.
-Since these links allow the events to over take each other, if node C receives e_3 first node C could errantly conclude that it had received e_1 and e_2 .
-To resolve this we impose the requirement that the events be received in order (this is more so in the case of events issued by the same client), that is we do not let events overtake each other in the reception sequence at any node within the system.
+Since these links allow the events to overtake each other, if node C receives e_3 first node C could errantly conclude that it had received e_1 and e_2 .
+To resolve this we impose the requirement that the events be received in order (this is more so in the case of events issued by the same client), i.e. we do not let events overtake each other in the reception sequence at any node within the system.

-Now even though the events arrive at different times, since they arrive in order, the event e (either from A or B) which arrives first is not duplicate detected while the event e which arrives later is.
+Now even though the events arrive at different times, since they arrive in order, the event e (either from A or B) that arrives first is not duplicate detected while the event e that arrives later is duplicate detected.